Sunscreen Experiment

 Black permanent marker

-Three “protection levels” of sunscreen SPF 0, 8, 15 and 45.
+Three “protection levels” of sunscreen SPF 0, 8, 15

 Photoreactive paper